Danp04/Test2/pages/getting-started.md

 This guide consists of:

-* main menu:
+* navigator:

 ![menu](../images/main_menu.jpg)

 1. **Home** page
 2. **Getting started** section where you can find out how to make the use of this guide
-3. **Explore** section where you can find information about the tech comm in Poland and the Polish job market
+3. **Explore Poland** section where you can find all information related to the tech comm in Poland and the Polish job market
+4. **Community building** guidelines
-4. **FAQ** section where you will find answers to all common doubts
+5. **FAQ** section where you will find answers to all common doubts

-* a roadmap where you can discover how-to approach more deeply:
+* the part where you can investigate tech comm worldwide

 ![roadmap](../images/com_roadmap.jpg)